Eliza Grey: Marriage

 Grey amassed a sizeable collection of artefacts in Australia and New Zealand.
 These, along with copious research notes he had made about the indigenous cultures of both lands, were intended as the basis for his later published works.
 When not occupied with government work involving bureaucrats or military officials Grey was sequestered with local Maori, recording their myths and songs and learning their language.
-Eliza's attitude to Grey's literary and anthropological interests is unknown, but it seems a fair guess she was probably indifferent.
+Eliza's attitude to Grey's literary and anthropological interests is unknown.

 In 1848 Government House in Auckland suffered a massive fire and the Greys lost many of their possessions; furniture, linen, china & silver, brought out from England and very difficult to replace in such a small isolated colony.
 Also destroyed were Grey's considerable collection of artefacts and manuscripts.

 This undoubtedly had a traumatic effect on Grey, who threw himself into his work.
 He spent the next few years travelling widely throughout New Zealand inspecting the new Colony and ascertaining the exact political situation at a time when tensions were increasing between the settlers and the Maori.
 He slowly replaced a lot of the destroyed New Zealand material in his collections.

 Eliza was left by herself in Auckland in the replacement Government House for months on end, which may have contributed to the deterioration of their relationship.
 Left to her own devices, Eliza enjoyed herself as the most important female in Auckland society and her apparent happiness in his absence may well have annoyed Grey, who was known to have a fiery temper and possibly a jealous streak.
 Eliza's bubbly personality, which may have attracted George to her in Albany, might have concerned him now.
 The possibility of flirtatious behaviour being misconstrued as infidelity on her part may have created more stress for him.

 In 1854, the Greys arrived in the Cape where Sir George Grey had been posted as Governor of the Cape Colony.
 Returning to the Cape following a visit to England in 1860, there was an incident and the marriage hit stormy waters.
 This took place at Rio de Janeiro (which seems an unusually indirect route from England to South Africa).
 George accused Eliza of flirting with the ship's captain, Admiral Henry Keppel.
 The boat was quickly turned around and the disgraced Eliza was left ashore at Rio de Janeiro.
 George continued his voyage back to Cape Town alone.